smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 One important concept of good query planning is understanding a driving table.

 A driving table in SQL refers to the table that drives the execution of a query.
-In a query that involves multiple tables, the driving table determines the order in which the records are retrieved and processed, and can have a significant impact on the performance of the query.
+In a query that involves multiple tables, the driving table determines the order in which the records are retrieved and processed and can have a significant impact on the performance of the query.

 The driving table is typically the table with the smallest number of records, or the table that has the most selective conditions applied to it.
 By starting with the driving table, the database can eliminate as many records as possible early in the processing, reducing the amount of data that needs to be further processed and improving the performance of the query.